MicrosoftDocs/bot-docs/articles/bot-framework-design-capabilities.md

 send proactive messages to the user, implement global message handlers to gracefully accommodate a user's request for "help", and/or conduct a voice call via Skype.
-This article describes each of these bot capabilities and provides links to related how-to articles that specify implementation details.
+This article describes each of these bot capabilities and links to related how-to articles that specify implementation details.

 ## Intercept messages